I am a Senior Lecturer in Sociology and Cultural Studies at the University of Kent’s School of Social Policy, Sociology and Social Research.

 I am interested in four broad themes:

-- The information society, media and new media: Political economy of new media and the concept of “digital capitalism”; “intimacy”, “friendship” and “communication”, the construction of relationships and presentation of self in the post-modern information age and how these are mediated through digital technologies such as the internet and mobile phones
+Political economy of new media and the concept of “digital capitalism”; “intimacy”, “friendship” and “communication”, the construction of relationships and presentation of self in the post-modern information age and how these are mediated through digital technologies such as the internet and mobile phones.

-- Social theory of space.
-My work here has been influenced by some of the usual suspects in Henri Lefebvre, Foucault, Harvey and the like
+My work here has been influenced by some of the usual suspects in Henri Lefebvre, Foucault, Harvey and the like.

-- Belonging, community and forms of association.
 This interest spans both broad interests in urbanism and ICT.
-In particular, I'm looking at the ad hoc construction of “we”-ness which emphasises the phenomenology of “belonging” that takes place on a level between the “individual” and “community”, whether in the construction of urban place or in virtual spaces on the internet
+In particular, I'm looking at the ad hoc construction of “we”-ness which emphasises the phenomenology of “belonging” that takes place on a level between the “individual” and “community”, whether in the construction of urban place or in virtual spaces on the internet.

 For further details, please see my research tab.

 I completed my PhD in sociology at Lancaster University (under John Urry and Bulent Diken) and my BA and MA in geography at the University of Alberta, Canada.

 Room CNE 116

 Also view these in the Kent Academic Repository

 My current research interests focus on four broad themes: